Derrius Guice is a very positive person. Unfortunately, he's playing for a team right now that's shrouded in negativity.

 So people who post those hateful comments or send those angry DMs are doing so because they've seen a handful of free agency and draft classes bust, and because they've seen numerous coaches come in and fail, and they've been lied to repeatedly about how "close" the Redskins are.
 They aren't necessarily trying to take it out on Guice or Dwayne Haskins or Landon Collins, it just appears that way.

-Guice, for one, is trying his best to improve how he handles that side of being an athlete.
-He's also choosing to focus on those who've stayed on his side through what's been a trying first couple of seasons in the league.
+Guice, for one, is aiming to improve how he handles that side of being an athlete.
+He's also choosing to focus on those who've stayed on his side through what's been a tumultuous first couple of seasons in the league.

 For all the negativity he encounters, he's grateful for those who remain positive like him.